Chantelle Boye-Hlorkah: London City Lionesses

 On 23 August 2023, it was announced that Boye-Hlorkah had joined London City Lionesses from Aston Villa on a one-year contract.
 On 13 July 2024, the club announced she had extended her contract for another year.
 On 15 May 2025, the club announced she would be leaving upon the expiry of her contract.

 Nottingham Forest

 On 12 August 2025, Boye-Hlorkah was announced at Nottingham Forest on a two year contract.

 International career

-Boye-Hlorkah has represented England at the U-19 and U-23 levels.
+Boye-Hlorkah was born in England to a Ghanaian father and English mother.
+She has represented England at the U-19 and U-23 levels.
 In April 2025, she received her first call-up to the Ghana senior national team for a double-header against Senegal.
 On 5 April 2025, she made her debut for the team, coming on as a substitute around the one-hour mark for Evelyn Badu.

 On 30 June 2025, Boye-Hlorkah was called up to the Ghana squad for the 2024 Women's Africa Cup of Nations.